oneapi-src/level-zero-spec/scripts/core/PROG.md

 - Any global resources acquired during ::${x}DriverInit will be released during process detach.

 ${"##"} Device
-A device represents a physical device in the system that can support ${Xx}.
+A device represents a physical device in the system that can support ${OneApi}.
 - More than one device may be available in the system.
 - The driver will only report devices that are recognized by the driver.
 - The application is responsible for sharing memory and explicit submission and synchronization across multiple devices.